Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 #### Resonance of Destruction

-***Collapsing Star (Archer Form).*** Once per turn, when you hit a target with your :rsc-b: Archer Form's Bonus Action attack, all creatures within 5 feet of the target must make a :d20-save: Dexterity saving throw.
+***Collapsing Star (Archer Form).*** Once per turn, when you hit a target with your :rsc-b: Archer Form's **:rsc-b: Bonus Action**{ .rsc } attack, all creatures within 5 feet of the target must make a :d20-save: Dexterity saving throw.
 On a failed save, they take damage as if they were also hit by your Archer Form's attack.

 ***Searing Flare (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, each creatures within 5 feet of the target must make a :d20-save: Constitution saving throw.
 On a failed save, they take :dmg-radi: Radiant damage equals to the Chalice Form's healing roll.